 When you’re forcing HTTPS, your browser tries to require all site assets to be served via the secure HTTPS protocol.
-But if you have hard-coded HTTP URLs or active plugins that are using HTTP explicitly, you’ll likely see a yellow lock icon in the browser address bar (or no lock icon at all) instead of the famous green one, meaning that while your site is loading over HTTPS, it’s calling insecure assets over plain HTTP.
+But if you have hard-coded HTTP URLs or active plugins that are using HTTP explicitly, you’ll likely see a warning in the browser address bar instead of the famous padlock, meaning that while your site is loading over HTTPS, it’s calling insecure assets over plain HTTP.

 There are a few ways to go about addressing this problem.
 The best way is to use your browser’s developer tools (and console, specifically) to determine what assets are being called via HTTP.
 Once you’re aware of those URLs, you can track them down in your site’s content, settings, template files or plugins, and switch them to HTTPS.